pseudocoders/GPT-notes/road/databases.md

 To prevent SQL injection attacks, it is crucial to use prepared statements or employ proper input validation and sanitization techniques to ensure that user input is treated as data and not executable SQL code.

-## Connection and data retrieval example
+### Connection and data retrieval example using a ResultSet

 Here's an example of a Java servlet that connects to a database, retrieves data based on a request, and returns the results in JSON format using the Google Gson library: